JaneOri/lolscript/README.md

 --------

-In its current obsfucation, the `lolscript` (lol.js) will only run on Little Endian machines.
+In its current obfuscation, the `lolscript` (lol.js) will only run on Little Endian machines.

 To run it on Big Endian machines, change the Chinese(?) characters on lines 5 and 6 to `"畮"` and `"敳捡灥"` respectively.